agkaminski/emuprom/README.md

 DIY ATmega8 based 27C256 EPROM emulator.
 Human accessible UART interface (19200N1, CH340 on USB C).

+Revision D has been verified and it is working as intended (working both with TL866 EPROM programer and FellaPC computer).

 # Target connection
 Via ribbon cable with DIP-28 adapter.
 Uses 40 pin IDC connector, but only 28 pins are used.
 Target power state detection is supported (external bus is